Motiva-AI/mock-external-integration/README.md

 This repository is linked to our CI platform for continuous integration and deployment.
 The latest `master` commit that passes is deployed to Heroku automatically.

-Some environment variables will need to be set.
-See `Environment Variables` section.
+Some environment variables and a YAML file pointing to the gateway paths will need to be set.
+See `Configuration` section.

-#### Environment Variables
+#### Configuration

-A set of environment variables is used to specify the various gateway endpoints.
-So that we don't need to specify each and every endpoints, these endpoints are assumed to be grouped to `email`, `segment`, `program`, and `activities`.
+A environment variable is used to specify the gateway host.

-- `GATEWAY_PATH_EMAIL`, the path to the gateway server for email assets, e.g. `https://api.example.com/api/1.0/asset/email`
+- `GATEWAY_HOST`, host of the gateway server that this app will be using, e.g. `https://api.example.com`

+A separate [endpoints.yml](/resources/endpoints.yml) file is used to configure the relative endpoints to the gateway.

 ### Local Development